orditeck/react-timetracker-graphql/README.md

 ### Create the first user

-There is no easy way right now to create the first user.
+There is no quick/easy way right now to create the first user.
 Feel free to PR to add one :)

 1. Install React Dev Tools
 2. Go to `/users`